What You Need to Know About Car Insurance Groups

 Quote: Over half of all money paid out in motor insurance claims goes on repairing cars.
 The cost of spare parts and the times taken by repairers are therefore major factors in pricing motor insurance.
 Thatcham.

-Tips for Getting Cheaper Car Insurance
+Tips for Reducing Car Insurance Costs

 Back to all help and advice articles